andriluca/AY2021_Project_1-1/README.md

 garden install graph
 ```

-### \*nix Users
+### \*nix users

 Be sure python-pip is installed on your sistem and that the user is a member of the group uucp or dialout.
 Run this block if something went wrong when running the program.

-*NB*: tested on an Artix linux machine with pacman as package manager.
-The user is asked to check for pip availability on his/her system.
+*NB*: tested on an Artix linux machine with pacman as package manager and an iMac running macOS Big Sur.
+The user is kindly asked to check for pip availability on his/her system.

 ```shell
 sudo pacman -Syu